wtsi-hgi/wes-qc/docs/wes-qc-hail.md

 ### 4. Genotype QC

-Genotype QC are performed using a range of filters defined in `config/inputs.yaml`.
+On the GenotypeQc step we need to remove genotypes that ane not quality enough.
+However, by removing genotypes that don't match certain filter thresholds, we always remove some percentage of real existing genotypes.

-To perform genotype QC, you need to determine the best combination of hard filters, to save "good" variations as much as possible, and get rid of all "bad" variants and genotypes at the same time.
+To obtain good results, we need to determine the best combination of hard filters, to save "good" variations as much as possible, and get rid of all "bad" variants and genotypes at the same time.

 The first script of the genotype QC helps you to analyze different combinations of hard filters and choose optimal values.

+First hard filter that we use, if the random forest bin, determined on the VariantQC step.
+This filter applies on the variation level, removing all genotyped for the variation above the threshold (for RFB bin smaller values are better)

 Based on the results of the VariantQC step populate the provisional values for the SNV and indel random forest bins in the `evaluation` part of the config file.